Northern Peninsula

 Northern Peninsula faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates of 10.4% significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 10.4%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.0%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.5%).
-Trade and technical skills are prominent, with 53.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.3% and certificates at 44.3%.
+Bachelor degrees are the most prevalent at 7.0%, followed by graduate diplomas at 1.9% and postgraduate qualifications at 1.5%.
+Trade and technical skills are prominent, with 53.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 9.3% and certificates at 44.3%.

-Educational participation is high, with 41.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 41.2% of residents currently enrolled in formal education.
 This includes 22.5% in primary education, 12.7% in secondary education, and 1.0% pursuing tertiary education.
-Northern Peninsula's four schools have a combined enrollment of 624 students.
-The educational mix includes two primary, one secondary, and one K-12 school.
-School capacity exceeds typical residential needs (21.3 places per 100 residents vs 15.4 regionally), indicating the area serves as an educational center for the broader region.
+Northern Peninsula's 4 schools have a combined enrollment of 624 students as of the latest data (2021).
+The area demonstrates varied educational conditions across Northern Peninsula, with an educational mix comprising 2 primary schools, 1 secondary school, and 1 K-12 school.
+School capacity exceeds typical residential needs, with 21.3 places per 100 residents compared to the regional average of 15.4, indicating that the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education